Why Should My Community Become Age-friendly?

 Everyone benefits in an age-friendly community

-- Seniors are supported to age actively, enjoy good health, and remain independent and involved in their communities.
+- Older adults are supported to age actively, enjoy good health, and remain independent and involved in their communities.

-- People of all ages and abilities benefit from safer, barrier-free buildings and streets, better access to local businesses and facilities, and more green spaces.
+- People of all ages, cultures, identities and abilities benefit from safer, barrier-free buildings and streets, better access to local businesses and facilities, and more green spaces.

 - Businesses benefit from the increased support and spending power of older customers, and are better able to support older workers.